Fannie Mae: Related legislation

 On May 8, 2013, Representative Scott Garrett introduced the Budget and Accounting Transparency Act of 2014 (H.R.
 1872; 113th Congress) into the United States House of Representatives during the 113th United States Congress.
-The bill, if it were passed, would modify the budgetary treatment of federal credit programs, such as Fannie Mae and Freddie Mac.
+The bill, if it were passed, intended to modify the budgetary treatment of federal credit programs, such as Fannie Mae and Freddie Mac.
 The bill would require that the cost of direct loans or loan guarantees be recognized in the federal budget on a fair-value basis using guidelines set forth by the Financial Accounting Standards Board.
-The changes made by the bill would mean that Fannie Mae and Freddie Mac were counted on the budget instead of considered separately and would mean that the debt of those two programs would be included in the national debt.
+The changes made by the bill wmant that Fannie Mae and Freddie Mac were counted on the budget instead of considered separately and would mean that the debt of those two programs would be included in the national debt.
 These programs themselves would not be changed, but how they are accounted for in the United States federal budget would be.
-The goal of the bill is to improve the accuracy of how some programs are accounted for in the federal budget.
+The goal of the bill was to improve the accuracy of how some programs are accounted for in the federal budget.

+On April 7, 2014, the House passed the bill (230–165).
+The bill was received in the Senate on April 8, 2014, then read twice and referred to the Senate Budget Committee.
+No further action is recorded.
+Because the bill was never passed by the Senate, it did not become law.
+That means its changes (e.g., to require “fair-value” accounting of federal credit programs such as those involving Fannie Mae and Freddie Mac) were not adopted.